Broad Marsh: Standing in This Place

-In February 2025 a sculpture titled Standing in This Place was installed in the Broadmarsh Green Heart area.
+In February 2025 a sculpture titled Standing in This Place was installed in the Broad Marsh Green Heart area.
 The work shows an enslaved black cotton field–working woman and a white cotton mill–working woman, clasping hands.
 It represents two aspects of the cotton and lace industry: the growing of cotton by enslaved labourers and its processing in the mills around Nottingham.
 The sculpture is curated by the National Justice Museum, and was paid for by donations from public bodies and individuals.
 It was created by the sculptor Rachel Carter and the black-led local group Legacy Makers, and followed a project which explored the stories of workers at Darley Abbey Mill.